+33 (0) 3 20 16 91 40

 By taking part in these interlaboratory comparisons, you will receive an estimate of your analytical performance, enabling you to improve the quality of your analyses of materials and waste.

-In the frame of this proficiency test, each laboratory enumerates, according to ISO 14189, vegetative cells and spores of Clostridium perfringens by membrane filtration in samples of water aimed at human consumption.
+- 39 'Vegetative cells and spores of Clostridium perfringens in clean waters': each laboratory enumerates, according to ISO 14189, vegetative cells and spores of Clostridium perfringens by membrane filtration in samples of water aimed at human consumption.